cloudcampla/ecs-app/README.md

 cdk deploy --all
 ```

-- How interat inside the container:
+- How to interact inside the container:

 ```
 aws ecs execute-command --cluster applications \